josephalexius/josephalexius/README.md

 - ⚡ Fun fact: ...
 -->

-Iam a student in Algonquin College taking Business Intelligence and Systems Infrasrtucture.
+Iam a student in Algonquin College taking Business Intelligence and Systems Infrasrtucture and have compeleted a Bachelor's Degree in Computer Science.
-Additionally, I have been working as a Business Systems Analyst for 11 years in Banking, Finance, and Insurance industries at the Philippines.
+I have my career as a Business Analyst for 11 years in Banking, Finance, and Insurance industries.

+This repository provides more information about the projects that I worked on, with sample documents to demonstrate my analytical and technical skills.

+#Portfolio Projects

+**Automated Event Registration and Reporting Project